teampheenix/StarCraft-Casting-Tool/README.md

 ## Customization

 Some basic options for customization can be found under *Settings: Styles*, for example, alternative styles/skins for the Map Icons, Score Icon, Intros and option to specify border colors.
 For additional **nearly unlimited customization** of the Icons you can make your own custom skins via [CSS](https://www.w3schools.com/css/) by creating new alternative *css*-files and placing them into `OBS_mapicons/src/css/box_styles`, `OBS_mapicons/src/css/landscape_styles`, `OBS_html/src/css/score_styles`, or `OBS_html/src/css/intro` respectively.
 If you do so, please share your custom skins with this project.
-If you want help implementing your own icon skin with CSS or just want to share an idea for a skin join the [Discord server](https://discord.gg/G9hFEfh).
+If you want help implementing your own icon skin with CSS or just want to share an idea for a skin join the [Discord Server](https://discord.gg/G9hFEfh).

 ## Help, Bug-Report, Suggestions & Contribution

-If you need help, have bugs to report, have suggestions to make, or want to contribute to this project in any way message me (*pres.sure#5247*) on [Discord](https://discordapp.com/) or join the Discord Server of this project via https://discord.gg/G9hFEfh.
+If you need help, have bugs to report, have suggestions to make, or want to contribute to this project in any way join the Discord Server of this project via https://discord.gg/G9hFEfh and/or message me (*pres.sure#5247*) on [Discord](https://discordapp.com/).

 In the case of a bug report please provide the log-file `scctool.log` (and `installpackages.log` if applicable).

-## Support

-If you want to support this project join our [Discord Server](https://discord.gg/G9hFEfh).